-The dispatch curve is used between the minimum and upper operating points to dispatch the rResourcegeneratorunit.
-If not the marginal unit, a generator rResource will receive the higher Locational Based Marginal Price at its bus, regardless of its bid.
-If many generators rResources are vying for a "must-run" schedule within an area, a negative bid may prove necessary to be scheduled, especially if others are bidding negative.
-An ESR or an Aggregation including ESRs only seeking to be scheduled to withdraw Energy may need to submit a high dollar value incremental Energy Bid to ensure it receives a schedule.
+The dispatch curve is used between the minimum and upper operating points to dispatch the Resourceunit.
+If not the marginal unit, a generator-Resource will receive the higher Locational Based Marginal Price at its bus, regardless of its bid.
+If many generators-Resources are vying for a "must-run" schedule within an area, a negative bid may prove necessary to be scheduled, especially if others are bidding negative.
+An ESR seeking to be scheduled to withdraw Energy may need to submit a high dollar value incremental Energy Bid to ensure it receives a schedule.
 Also, the SCUC and RTC software minimize production costs over multiple hours, so all hours must be strategically bid together.
 For example, the hourly bids of a unit would be evaluated over all the hours that it could be scheduled, given its minimum run time or down time constraints.